colindiggs/volant/Gods/Betrayer Gods/Tharizdun.md

 Associated Creatures: Demons
 ### Appearance
 ------
+Tharizdun is depicted, if at all, as "a creature of rolling, hungry ink and darkness", a spreading cloud of lightless destruction.
+It is endless, black, inky, filled with teeth and malice, laughter and hatred.
+While the other entities in the Pantheon have different interpretations of how they are depicted in artwork, tapestries, and tomes, every record of Tharizdun is amorphous and without physical manifestation.
 ### Tenants of Faith
 ---
 - Channel power to the Chained God, so he can break his chains.